FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Experiments

+In this vein, we report pre-training from scratch results in Tab.~\ref{tab:farskip_pretrain} and observe on par performance with 0.3\% gap on average, when conducting an architecture ablation with FarSkip-Collective while fixing all non-architectural aspects.
+In the pre-training settings we use a DeepSeek-V2-Lite model architecture (16B) and train with a 200B token budget, evaluating the final checkpoint.
+We further discuss the pre-training results in Appendix \ref{appendix:pre_training_results}.

 In Tab.~\ref{tab:training_comparison}, we study the effect of different distillation techniques and the effect of partial conversion of the model into FarSkip-Collective layers.
-We train Qwen-3-30B MoE using a short training schedule of 500M tokens using a batch size of $2^{17}$ tokens, 2e-5 learning rate annealed to 1e-5 and test 1) { \scshape SFT} training (Eq.~\ref{eq:sft}) 2) { \scshape KL + Inter.
-L2} Combining KL with intermediate activation $L2$ loss (Eq.~\ref{eq:kl} + Eq. \ref{eq:l2}) for which we sweep over different L2 loss coefficients.
+We start from DeepSeek-V2-Lite MoE and use a short training schedule of 300M tokens using a batch size of $2^{16}$ tokens, 2e-5 learning rate annealed to 1e-5 and test 1) { \scshape SFT} training (Eq.~\ref{eq:sft}) 2) { \scshape KL + Inter.
+L2} Combining KL with intermediate activation L2 loss (Eq.~\ref{eq:kl} + Eq. \ref{eq:l2}) for which we sweep over different L2 loss coefficients.
 3) { \scshape KL} { \faSnowflake} { \scshape embed.} freezing the embedding and LM-head layers to reduce training instabilities 4) varying batch-sizes but maintaining the same number of training steps.
 Overall we observe that using the KL objective is the most effective and that freezing the embedding layers does not lead to a significant effect in the model's performance.
 In addition we study the effect of applying FarSkip-Collective to only a subset of the layers, with the layers applied to from the end, i.e., 75\% corresponds to the last 75\% layers of the model converted into FarSkip-Collective layers (cf. Fig.~\ref{fig:sensitivity}).
-In this settings we still optimize all of the model's parameters and observe that converting fewer layers makes the conversion task significantly easier especially for generation-based datasets such as HEval+.
+In this settings we still optimize all of the model's parameters and observe that converting fewer layers makes the conversion task significantly easier especially for generation datasets.